 PSPDFViewController.
 A new

-PSPDFPresentationContext protocol has been introduced that defines a subset of the
+PSPDFPresentationContext protocol has been introduced; it defines a subset of

 PSPDFViewController to make these internal components reusable.